Emani23paulo/alx-files_manager/README.md

 A Google API should be created with at least an email sending scope and a valid URL (e.g.; http://localhost:5000/) should be one of the redirect URIs.
 The credentials.json file should be stored in the root directory of this project.
 Environment Variables
 The required environment variables should be stored in a file named .env and each line should have the format Name=Value.
 The table below lists the environment variables that will be used by this server:

+Contributors:

+The following are team members for the project:

+1. Emmanuel Ibe <ceaselessflows@yahoo.com>
+2. Emmanuel Okon